TomekBor2/Manual-Testing-Portfolio/README.md

 plants or reports on thermal imaging studies and building air tightness tests.
 I have also prepared some marketing articles about prevention of heat loss in buildings.
-Recently I decided to change my profession and move to the IT industry.
+Finally I've decided to change my profession and move to the IT industry.
+I recently acquired my first experience in mobile apps testing involving UI, logic, API and Bluetooth connection fields.
+I also attend postgraduate studies of web apps development.
-Currently learn manual application testing.
-My goal is to develop knowledge in practice and to acquire new skills.
+My goal is to develop knowledge in practice and gain skills on tests automation.

 ## Tech skills & tools

 * Jira
-* Github
-* Python - basics
-* SQL in range of multiple joins
-* SCRUM
 * Software testing in range of ISTQB FL
+* Mobile apps and IoT devices testing
 * Creating test scenarios & test cases
 * Reporting bugs
+* Testing API and interpreting logs
+* SCRUM
+* Github
+* JavaScript
+* SQL in range of multiple joins

 ## Courses